By providing us with your data, you warrant to us that you are over 16 years of age.

 We try to respond to all legitimate requests within one month.
 Occasionally it may take us longer than a month if your request is particularly complex or you have made a number of requests.
 In this case, we will notify you.

 If you are not happy with any aspect of how we collect and use your data, you have the right to complain to the https://www.cnil.fr/ the French supervisory authority.
+If you are elsewhere within the EU and are not happy with any aspect of how we collect and use your data, you have the right to complain to the data protection authority of the country in which you are based.
 We would be grateful if you would contact us first if you do have a complaint so that we can try to resolve it for you.

 10. Third-party links